Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 - [Java Development Kit (JDK)][jdk] with version 8 or above
 - [Azure Subscription][azure_subscription]
-- An existing [Azure KeyVault][azure_keyvault] : Note that this document shows how to create one.
+- An existing [Azure Key Vault][azure_keyvault] : Note that this document shows how to create one.

 ### Adding the package to your project